choilab/BTN707-CompGen/1-CAS9-offfinder/README.md

 <img width="451" alt="short algorithm" src="https://user-images.githubusercontent.com/79410957/144918085-91f97f63-2d3e-4bfa-928f-d6c3d0a606d3.png">

 ---
-after 11/04 meet up,
+- we first think about sample sequence as Mycoplasma because of small size.
-- we decided to focus on Mycoplasma-specific Cas system Finder
+- however, after find some other software, we decided not to focus on specific genome.
+It will be used on any kind of genomes which is FASTA.
-- Why Mycoplasma? -> the smallest genome in the world -> so good to use as sample

 - we have to find some meaning of off-target -> maybe interview C.H.
 Jung Prof.'s lab
----

-after 11/22 meet up,
-- we decided not to focus on specific genome.
-It will be used on any kind of genomes which is FASTA.
-- we should include OFF target story on presentation.
 - we found CRISPR gDNA software(from Genious) which can find whole information about input gDNA.
 - so, we thought our project is combining Genious and OFFinder called "How is suit gDNA to CRISPR"
 - we made more detailed project flow.

 <img width="451" alt="result progress" src="https://user-images.githubusercontent.com/79410957/144918212-ae65b8e1-ca36-4f76-999b-b430df6a4305.png">

-24 Nov. presentation
-- What is CAS OFFinder
-- How it works
-- What are the advantages
-- Analysis of the results from two different software i.e. Geneious prime and CRISPR RGEN tools

 ---

 After final presentation,

 - genome, gene -> gene knockout editing oligo set